laktek/SugarlessJS/README.md

 FAQ
 ---

-** Why the name Sugarless? **
+**Why the name Sugarless?**

 <del>It won't use a sugar coating to hide the original problem from you.</del>

 Actually, I coded the initial concept while listening to this catchy tune: http://www.youtube.com/watch?v=mj2n-xrwOo0

-** Can I use Sugarless with NodeJS? **
+**Can I use Sugarless with NodeJS?**

 Yes.
 Sugarless is available as an NPM package.
 Also, check the sample node.js server written using Sugarless in examples.

-** How large is Sugarless?
-Does it have any dependencies **
+**How large is Sugarless?
+Does it have any dependencies**

 Sugarless is a fairly small, self-contained library.
 The minified version is 2.64KB (1.04KB gzipped).

-** Before getting started with Sugarless I want to getter bettet grip with Functional programming concepts in JavaScript.
-Where should I look? **
+**Before getting started with Sugarless I want to getter bettet grip with Functional programming concepts in JavaScript.
+From where should I start?**

 Eloquent JavaScript's chapter on Functional Programming is pretty comprehensive, a recommended read - http://eloquentjavascript.net/chapter6.html